ARISE-Initiative/robomimic/docs/modules/dataset.md

 ```

 - `hdf5_path`
 	- The absolute / relative path to the hdf5 file containing training demonstrations.
-See [datasets](../introduction/datasets.html) page for the expected data structure.
+See the [datasets page](../datasets/overview.html#dataset-structure) for the expected data structure.
 - `obs_keys`
 	- A list of strings specifying which observation modalities to read from the dataset.
 This is typically read from the config file: our implementation pools observation keys from `config.observation.modalities.obs.low_dim` and `config.observation.modalities.obs.rgb`.
 - `dataset_keys`